Shellyoung/AdvancedTradeSkillWindow2/README.md

   ![Key bind](https://user-images.githubusercontent.com/40469927/189544429-c2a3bbe9-2eb8-44c1-b03f-5460f954513c.png)

-  You can assign a key to call ATSW.
+  A key can be assigned to call ATSW.

   ### Configuration